tryton/trytond/doc/topics/configuration.rst

     - `smtp+tls`: SMTP with STARTTLS
     - `smtps`: SMTP with SSL

-The default value is: `smtp://localhost:25`
+Default: `smtp://localhost:25`

 from
 ~~~~

-Defines the default `From` address when Tryton send emails.
+Defines the default `From` address for emails sent by Tryton.

 session
 -------